kennycoder/waku-ctl/README.md

 ## Features

-1.

-## Structure

-*   `/pcb`: Contains the PCB design files from Altium.
-*   `/case`: Contains the STL files for the 3D printable case.
-*   `/src`: Contains the source code for the ESP32 firmware.
-*   `/data`: Contains the web interface files.
-*   `/usb-cdc-daemon`: Contains a small system tray daemon that reads data via USB and submits it to HWiNFO64.

-The firmware is developed using Visual Studio Code with the PlatformIO extension.

-## Features

 *   **Web Interface:** A user-friendly web interface for configuration and monitoring.
 *   **Fan Control:**
     *   Control up to 4 fans/pumps.